benjaminheng/pyivle/README.md

 # PyIVLE - A Python IVLE API Wrapper

-PyIVLE, pronounced "*py-vee-el-ee*", is a Python package that provides access to the [NUS IVLE LAPI](https://wiki.nus.edu.sg/display/ivlelapi/IVLE+LAPI+Overview).
+PyIVLE is a Python package that provides access to the [NUS IVLE LAPI](https://wiki.nus.edu.sg/display/ivlelapi/IVLE+LAPI+Overview).

 PyIVLE implements all API methods, but is not 100% tested.
 If you encounter a problem, please submit an issue!